Biologically Plausible Training of Deep Neural Networks Using a Top-down Credit Assignment Network: Supplementary Information

 \subsection{Analysis of Top-down Training Process}

-To understand of dynamic of the top-down framework more thoroughly, we further analyzed the TDCA-network and bottom-up network on classification task.
-We investigated how the credit generated by a well-trained TDCA-network modifies the bottom-up network.
+To understand the TDCA framework's dynamics, we studied the behavior of the TDCA-network and bottom-up networks during classification tasks.
+We focused on how the credit, generated by a trained TDCA-network, updates the bottom-up network.